gurinina/2025_IntroR_and_RStudio/lessons/11-setting_up_to_plot.md

 samplemeans <- map_dbl(rpkm_ordered, mean)
 ```

-> #### The `map` family of functions
+### The `map` family of functions
 >
 > The `map()` family of functions is available from the **`purrr`** package, which is part of the tidyverse suite of packages.
-More detailed information is available in the [R for Data Science](http://r4ds.had.co.nz/iteration.html#the-map-functions) book.
 This family includes several functions, each taking a vector as input and outputting a vector of a specified type.
 For example, we can use these functions to execute some task/function on every element in a vector, or every column in a dataframe, or every component of a list, and so on.
 >
 > - `map()` creates a list.
 > - `map_lgl()` creates a logical vector.